 Sweat can be collected onto pads or into Macroduct® coiled capillary tubing.
-The collecting technologist must be very careful to avoid contaminating the sweat sample or allowing evaporation to occur.
+The collecting personnel must be very careful to avoid contaminating the sweat sample or allowing evaporation to occur.

-Sweat collected in Macroduct® coils can be directly analyzed while gauze and filter paper pads must undergo an elution step prior to measurement of chloride.
-To quantitate the amount of sweat collected, generally the volume collected in the Macroduct® is determined using micropipets and with the pad method, the weight of the filter paper or gauze is measured before and after the addition of the sweat sample.
+Sweat collected in Macroduct® coils can be directly analyzed, while gauze and filter paper pads must undergo an elution step prior to measurement of chloride.